huntdatacenter/docs/docs/data-transfer/external-kista.md

 # External kista

-External kistas support labs with a simple and secure way to transport data in or out of their lab in HUNT Cloud and to or from an external user located outside HUNT Cloud.
+External kistas support labs with a simple and secure way to transport data from an external user located outside HUNT Cloud and into their lab in HUNT Cloud.
 In short, external kistas are short-lived and hardened [SFTP](https://en.wikipedia.org/wiki/SSH_File_Transfer_Protocol) servers that are dedicated to one specific data transaction of data transport.

 ## For external users